 Anusha could have run faster or for a longer time than Paridhi, so her body needs to work harder to get enough oxygen.

 Question 9: Yadu conducted an experiment to test his idea.
 He took two test tubes, A and B, and added a pinch of rice flour to the test tubes, half-filled with water, and stirred them properly.
 To test tube B, he added a few drops of saliva.
 He left the two test tubes for 35–45 minutes.
 After that, he added iodine solution to both the test tubes.
-Experimental results are as shown below.
+Experimental results are shown below.
 What do you think he wants to test?

 Answer: